7 Mistakes That Ruin Personal Injury Cases

 Download our FREE guide today and learn what not to do after a serious accident in Idaho.

-Watch this video about what happens during a personal injury case in Boise, ID.
-Then call Hepworth Holzer for a free consultation.
+Filing a claim and unsure what happens during a personal injury case in Boise, ID.
+Watch this educational video for guidance and then call Hepworth Holzer for a free consultation.

 What happens during the course of a personal injury lawsuit?